 Controlled projects.
 Amends the definition of a "controlled project" to exclude projects exclusively for engineering, land and right-of-way acquisition, construction, resurfacing, maintenance, restoration, and rehabilitation of: (1) local road and street systems; (2) arterial road and street systems; and (3) any combination of local and arterial road and street systems; including bridges that are designated as being in a road and street system.
-Provides that the restrictions on supporting a position on a controlled project apply to any political subdivision that has assessed value within the same taxing district as the political subdivision proposing the project.
-Provides that nothing shall prevent another political subdivision that has assessed value within the same taxing district as the political subdivision from adopting a resolution or taking a position on a local public question.
+Provides that the restrictions on supporting a position on a controlled project apply to any political subdivision that has assessed value within the same taxing district as the political subdivision that has assessed value within the same taxing district as the political subdivision that has assessed value within the same taxing district as the political subdivision that has assessed value within the same taxing district as the political subdivision that has assessed value within the same taxing district as the political subdivision that has assessed value within the same taxing district as the political subdivision or taking a position on a local public question.